-We commit to providing equal advancement opportunities to our employees.
+Our comprehensive performance appraisal system and promotion mechanism allow us to retain most key talents.
 A transparent and effective appraisal system is in place to regularly assess the performance of our employees.
 The evaluation criteria and key performance indicators have been established and the result of the assessment serves as an objective basis for salary increment and further promotion.
 It also gives opportunity for the employees and their supervisors to communicate, gather feedback, and co-develop a suitable career path for the employees to explore their full potential.